DanielOaks/docstest-starwars/tutorial.md

 console.log(data);
 ```

+Using the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) makes it easy to call external APIs.
 If we include this in our `<script>` tag and reload the page, we can see the data appear in our console:

 ![People data shown in the browser's console](tutorial/console-screenshot-1.png)

-Using the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) makes it easy to grab this data.

 ## Step 3.
 Waiting for the page to load